Using alpha channel transparency with .png (portable network graphic) or .tga (Targa) files for 3ds Max and Unity.

-Sometimes you can get a strange white border around the outline of the image where its borders meet the transparent area of the texture.
-If you uncheck the ‘Premultiplied Alpha‘ checkbox it will remove some of the white edge (mostly you can leave it checked).
+Sometimes in 3ds Max you can get a strange white border around the outline of the image where it’s edge meets the transparent area of the texture.
+If you uncheck the ‘Premultiplied Alpha‘ checkbox it will remove some of the white edge (often you can leave it checked).

 In Unity, using the Inspector, after dragging the .png file to the target (such as a leaf) change the material’s Rendering Mode from Opaque to Cutout.